Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Addressing the stiffness issue

-That is, the $\Delta t$ chosen at the $n$-th step by the implicit time stepper is proportional to the derivative of the function that we employ as a change of variable in time.
-We remark that $t_s = t_s(t)$ is strictly increasing and thus invertible.
+that is, the $\Delta t$ chosen at the $n$-th step by the implicit time stepper is proportional to the derivative of the function that we employ as a change of variable in time.
+We remark that $t_s$ is strictly increasing and thus invertible, with inverse $t = t(t_s)$.
 We guess this change of variables induces less stiff dynamics since the adaptive time-stepping spreads the sharp peaks and quickly adapts to the large timescales.
-The system becomes
+The insight behind this approach is that using an implicit solver to train the neural ODE on Eq.~\bref{eq:dynamic-parametric-system} has a cubic cost \cite{kim2021stiff}, instead, this change of variable allows the training via an explicit method, which is significantly cheaper.
+In other words, the adaptive timestepping is embedded into the neural ODE, avoiding the backpropagation step through the implicit solver.
+While the proposed approach is closely related to classical embedded methods, it reduces significantly the cost of training a neural ODE.

+While it could be possible to learn $t(t_s; \mbf \mu)$ and $\dot{t}(t_s; \mbf \mu)$ by simple regression methods (such as monotonicity-preserving interpolation), this approach has two significant drawbacks for our use case: (\textit{i}) it becomes unfeasible to use Eq.~\bref{eq:node-loss} to train the neural ODE; (\textit{ii}) these interpolation schemes do not generalize well for $t > T$ and quickly become expensive as the dimension of $\mbf \mu$ increases.

+Thus, in this framework, we have two neural networks.
+The first, $\mathcal{NN}$ is used to approximate $\mbf f_s$, which only requires pointwise estimates of these values.
+Further details for the training are given in Section~\ref{sec:impl-details}.
+The second ingredient needed to accommodate for the time reparametrization is a way to compute $t(t_s; \mbf \mu)$ in the online phase, to map the solution back to the original dynamics.
+Our experiments show that learning directly the map $t = t(t_s; \mbf \mu)$ is a hard task for a neural network, probably due to the presence of abrupt changes in the function.
+Instead, we found that learning $\dot{t}(\mbf u_{s}(t_s; \mbf \mu))$ is a stable approach that produces more accurate results. {We note that, provided $t = t(t_s; \mbf \mu)$ is continuously differentiable (or just absolutely continuous, if we only require the derivative almost everywhere), it can always be represented -- and hence learned via the neural ODE approximation -- as

+by the fundamental theorem of calculus.
+In this case, $\mbf u_s(\tau; \mbf \mu)$ is just an extra input used to accelerate the training.
+However, to improve the generalization properties and keep the system autonomous, we prefer to remove the explicit dependence on $t_s$.
+This is possible only if the trajectories of the ODE are an injective immersion in $\mathbb{R}^{N_u}$ or if the ``velocity'' $\dot{t}(t_s; \mbf \mu)$ is uniquely well defined at every point of the trajectory.
+Since it is non-trivial to prove that this second property holds, we have only empirically tested the hypothesis by analyzing the data.
+Indeed, in practice, this approach works even if the trajectories satisfy the previous properties almost everywhere.
+Hence, in all our test cases, } the time mapping is computed with the following path integral